danieldotnl/ha-measureit/README.md

 ### Source

 Source meters do listen for state changes in another entity and measure the difference.
-E.g. listen to the gas consumption sensor, and keep track of how much it changes when the shower is on.
+E.g. listen to the gas consumption sensor, and keep track of how much it changes when the shower is on.\
+*Currently source entities that do reset are not supported (e.g. you cannot yet use MeasureIt to measure the amount of precipation in a week based on a precipation sensor that resets every day).*

 ### Counter